astonbitecode/j4rs/rust/README.md

 Maven artifacts are added automatically to the classpath and do not need to be explicitly added.

 A good practice is that the deployment of maven artifacts is done by build scripts, during the crate's compilation.
-This ensures that the classpath is properly populated during the actual Rust code execution.
+This ensures the classpath is properly populated during the actual Rust code execution.

 _Note: the deployment does not take care the transitive dependencies yet._